uF4No/solx-solc-benchs/README.md

 - You can add contracts you've written or fork existing open-source ones
 - Keep submissions focused on one contract or suite per folder for clarity
 - Prefer Solidity 0.8.x for now (matching current Solx compatibility)
-- Be descriptive in your PR so others understand what you're testing
+- Be descriptive in your PR using the provided template
+- Include all relevant compiler settings in your `foundry.toml`
+- Make sure all tests pass with both compilers before submitting

 ## 📢 Got Feedback?